fiveladdercon/launchpad/docs/rdm.md

 Spacecraft Resident Data Model (RDM)
 ====================================

-If you're going to use spacecraft to work with your hardware memory map, then you need to know how it's represented in memory.
+If you're going to use spacecraft to work with your hardware address map, then you need to know how it's represented in memory.

 Bit Spaces
 ----------